Verizon PESTEL/PESTLE Analysis & Recommendations

 Ecological/Environmental Factors

-1. Natural disasters that could destroy or damage infrastructure (threat)
+1. Natural disasters affecting infrastructure (threat)

 2. Increasing availability of renewable energy (opportunity)